tomatyss/runloop/BUGS.md

 ### Recommended Fix

 Extend the hostcall signature to separate the prompt input length from the output buffer capacity (or write into a distinct pointer).
 The host should read only the initialized prompt slice and use an explicit capacity when checking for response truncation.

+## 6. Predicate Comparisons Overflow On Large Unsigned Values

+- **Status:** High
+- **Scope:** `crates/openings/src/runner.rs:216-254`

+### What Happens

+`evaluate_predicate` handles integer literals by first checking `num.as_i64()`, then falling back to `num.as_u64()` and casting the result to `i64`.
+Values above `i64::MAX` therefore wrap into the negative range before being compared, so predicates like `foo.score >= 9223372036854775808` evaluate against a negative number.

+### Impact

+- Openings that gate on monotonically increasing counters or IDs (e.g., Snowflake IDs) report false negatives.
+- Success conditions tied to large numeric thresholds can be bypassed because the comparison sees wrapped values.
+- Replay traces drift from real world runs when large unsigned outputs appear.

+### Root Cause

+The integer code path truncates `u64` values to `i64` instead of keeping the comparison in an unsigned domain (or promoting both sides to `f64`/BigInt).

+### Recommended Fix

+Preserve unsigned comparisons—either compare using `u128`/`u64` throughout or branch on the literal type so `Literal::Integer` drives `as_i128`/`as_u128`-aware logic without lossy casts.

+## 7. Default Config Emits Spurious Missing-Directory Warnings

+- **Status:** Medium
+- **Scope:** `crates/core/src/config.rs:48-134`

+### What Happens

+`Config::validate` now calls `warn_missing_search_dirs` for openings and agents.
+The new defaults include repo-relative paths (`./examples/openings`, `./agents`) and user directories (`~/.runloop/*`) that typically do not exist on a fresh install, so every CLI invocation prints multiple WARN lines.

+### Impact

+- Users see noisy warnings even when nothing is misconfigured, reducing trust in diagnostics.
+- CI and scripted runs that treat WARN as noteworthy now look degraded after this change.

+### Root Cause

+The helper unconditionally warns on missing directories, including those injected by the default configuration instead of user-provided overrides.

+### Recommended Fix

+Downgrade the log level (e.g., to debug) for default paths, or emit warnings only for directories supplied via config files/env overrides.
+Alternatively, create the repo-relative directories during validation instead of warning.

+## 8. Node Status Output Order Is Non-Deterministic

+- **Status:** Low
+- **Scope:** `crates/openings/src/runner.rs:170-212`

+### What Happens

+`RunReport` collects `node_records` from a `HashMap`, and the CLI prints them in that iteration order.
+Because `HashMap` iteration is randomized, successive runs of the same opening emit node statuses in different orders (e.g., `review` before `contacts`).

+### Impact

+- Harder to eyeball regressions in CLI runs because the table reshuffles each invocation.
+- Replay comparisons require extra diff noise filtering to spot real differences.

+### Root Cause

+The report drains `records.into_values()` instead of preserving the topological or declared node order.

+### Recommended Fix

+Collect records in `opening.nodes` order (or perform a topological sort) before returning them, ensuring deterministic CLI output and trace serialization.